joegaffey/joegaffey.github.io/posts/2024/05/05/indieweb-ftw.md

 It's really starting to feel like the start of something big that like the original Web 1.0 can benefit all of society as its [creators](https://en.wikipedia.org/wiki/Tim_Berners-Lee) intended.

-So I'm pretty excited to see where this will go next and I'm keeping an eye on federated identities and [decentralized data spaces](https://solidproject.org/) in particular to see where they will take us in the future.
+So I'm pretty excited to see where this will go next and I'm keeping an eye on [Self-sovereign Identities](https://en.wikipedia.org/wiki/Self-sovereign_identity) and [Decentralized Data Spaces](https://solidproject.org/) in particular to see where they might take us in the future.

-Or maybe its just another bubble of nostalgic old folk collectively waving their fists at clouds while cheering each other on.
+Or maybe it's all just another bubble of nostalgic old folk collectively waving their fists at clouds while cheering each other on.

-Either way I'm going to enjoy the ridewhile it lasts and I sincerely hope you do too!
+Either way I'm going to enjoy the ride while it lasts and I sincerely hope you do too!